mcindoe/meal-prep/README.md

 ## Future Work

+* More rules - e.g. Sunday should be a roast, but don't want to recommend roasts on other days
+    - This is easy though
+* Email users with a PDF of the meal selection for that week (might be tricky with a public repo ...)
-Include ingredients required in meals JSON, allow the generation of a shopping list from the selection recommended.
+* Include ingredients required in meals JSON
+* Allow the generation of a shopping list from the selection recommended